The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-This page is not a substitute for the Massachusetts Rules of Appellate Procedure (Rule 22).
+This page is not a substitute for a careful reading of Massachusetts Rule of Appellate Procedure 22.

 The Appeals Court hears oral arguments the first three weeks of every month from September through June.
 Court sessions are held in Courtrooms 3 and 4 on the third floor of the John Adams Courthouse and are open to the public.
 Sessions begin promptly at 9:30 a.m., unless otherwise indicated on the Notice of Argument, and conclude at approximately 1:00 p.m.
 Oral arguments for each case generally take about one-half hour (fifteen minutes per side).

 Anyone interested in viewing a particular case may check the oral argument calendar to determine approximately when it is scheduled, or call the Clerk’s Office.
 All oral arguments are open to the public, but seating is available only on a first-come first-seated basis.
 Visitors should be aware that many cases may attract large crowds and make plans accordingly.